-- 3.28 The environmental sampling policy is as follows.
-CAT is advised by the East of England Historic England Regional Advisor in Archaeological Science (Zoe Outram).
-In consultation with Val Fryer, CAT will bulk sample any potentially rich environmental layers or features in addition to all reliably dated deposits.
-These will be assessed by Val Fryer, and future sampling policy on other excavations areas will follow her advice.
-If any complex or outstanding deposits are encountered, then the of England Historic England Regional Advisor in Archaeological Science and/or Val Fryer will be asked onto site to advise.
-Pollen is not expected to survive within these soils, but should deep deposits with pollen preservation potential be encountered column samples will be retrieved for laboratory analysis. - 3.29 In addition to retrieving environmental evidence (above), bulk sampling will be used to collect charcoal for potential C14 dating.
+- 3.28 In addition to retrieving environmental evidence (above), bulk sampling will be used to collect charcoal for potential C14 dating.
 A contingency for absolute dating is allowed for (should it be required).
-A contingency for archaeomagnetic dating is also allowed for, should appropriate in situ burnt remains be encountered. - 3.30 The procedures set in 'A guide to sampling deposits for environmental analysis' (Murphy and Wiltshire 1994) and 'Environmental Archaeology A guide to the theory and practice of methods, from sampling and recovery to post-excavation' (English Heritage Centre for Archaeology Guidelines 2002) will be consulted.
-The following procedures will be followed unless otherwise amended following consultations between RPS, the Historic England Advisor in Archaeological Science, the bioarchaeologist and the Site Director. - 40 litre bulk samples (or 100% of smaller contexts) of anthropogenic concentrations will be taken and of selected deposits where remains are not visible (but may nevertheless occur).
+A contingency for archaeomagnetic dating is also allowed for, should appropriate in situ burnt remains be encountered. - The procedures set in 'A guide to sampling deposits for environmental analysis' (Murphy and Wiltshire 1994) and 'Environmental Archaeology A guide to the theory and practice of methods, from sampling and recovery to post-excavation' (English Heritage Centre for Archaeology Guidelines 2002) will be consulted.
+The following procedures will be followed unless otherwise amended following consultations between RPS, the Historic England Advisor in Archaeological Science, the bioarchaeologist and the Site Director. - (i) 40 litre bulk samples (or 100% of smaller contexts) of anthropogenic concentrations will be taken and of selected deposits where remains are not visible (but may nevertheless occur).
 These shall include well sealed deposits, floors, hearths etc. A representative range of features should be sampled and environmental sampling should include undated, as well as dated, archaeological contexts. - (ii) Monoliths for pollen analysis will be taken as appropriate to answer specific research questions. - (iii) 40 litre bulk samples will be taken (if possible) from a selected sample of closely dated pits.
 These deposits will be sampled regardless of whether or not there are visible macrofossils or molluscs. - (iv) Whole fill samples from a selection of post-holes of definable structures will taken for assessment. - (v) Any excavated cremations and other "special deposits" will be 100% sampled and sieved for the retrieval of remains. - (vi) 100% recovery of animal bones will be undertaken from the soil samples.
 It is possible that 100 litre samples for bone may also be necessary in some circumstances.